ChainSafe/lodestar/packages/prover/README.md

 ## Warnings

-- To use this prover the ehtereum provider must support the `eth_getProof` method.
+- To use this prover the ethereum provider must support the `eth_getProof` method.
 Unfortunately, Infura does not currently support this endpoint.
 As an alternative, we suggest using Alchemy.

 ## Prerequisites